SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-player-control-of-sprites-lesson-6.markdown

-                Lets add some shooting action.&nbsp; So we have setup our new Fire class sprite and given it a little bit of animation, so lets add another keyboard input to let that fire loose upon the unsuspecting Condors.
+                Lets add some shooting action.
+So we have setup our new Fire class sprite and given it a little bit of animation, so lets add another keyboard input to let that fire loose upon the unsuspecting Condors.

-                This just requires a little extension to the code above in the Trooper section of the StarTrooperSprites.cs class.&nbsp; Just add the following:
+                This just requires a little extension to the code above in the Trooper section of the StarTrooperSprites.cs class.
+Just add the following: